Fewinfos/readme-activity-calender/CODE_OF_CONDUCT.md

 # 📜 Code of Conduct

-Hey there! 👋
+Hey there 👋
+Welcome to the project — we’re glad you’re here.
-We want this project to be a safe, respectful, and welcoming place for everyone.
-Whether you're here to contribute code, open issues, ask questions, or just explore—you're part of our community, and we value you.
+Our goal is to make this space **safe, respectful, and welcoming** for everyone.
+Whether you're contributing code, asking questions, reporting issues, or simply exploring, you’re a valued part of our community. 💛

 ## 🤝 Our Pledge

-We promise to keep this space free of harassment, judgment, or discrimination—regardless of things like age, background, ability, gender identity, experience level, or culture.
+We pledge to make participation in our community a **harassment-free experience for everyone**, regardless of age, ability, background, gender identity, level of experience, or culture.

-Everyone deserves to feel respected and heard. 💛
+We believe everyone deserves to feel **respected, supported, and heard**.

 ## ✅ What We Appreciate

-Here’s how you can help make this community awesome:
+Here’s how we can all help keep this community awesome:

-- Be kind and inclusive 🙌
+- Be kind, patient, and inclusive 🙌
-- Respect different perspectives 👂
+- Respect different viewpoints and experiences 👂
-- Welcome constructive feedback 🛠️
+- Offer constructive feedback, not criticism 🛠️
-- Support and uplift one another 💬
+- Encourage and uplift others 💬
-- Focus on learning and improving together 🚀
+- Focus on learning and growing together 🚀

 ## 🚫 What We Don’t Tolerate

-To protect the vibe and values of this space, here’s what’s **not** okay:
+To keep this space healthy and positive, the following are **not acceptable**:

-- Bullying, threats, or personal attacks
+- Harassment, bullying, or personal attacks
+- Discrimination or hateful language
-- Hate speech or discriminatory jokes
+- Invasion of privacy or doxxing
-- Sharing others' private info without permission
-- Disruptive or aggressive behavior
+- Disruptive, trolling, or aggressive behavior
-- Unwelcome sexual language or imagery
+- Unwelcome sexual attention or content

-## 👩‍⚖️ Maintainers' Role
+## 👩‍⚖️ Maintainers’ Role

-Our project maintainers are here to help things run smoothly.
-If something crosses the line, they’ll take fair action—whether it’s a warning, temporary restriction, or removal from the community.

-We’re serious about keeping things respectful.
+Project maintainers are responsible for clarifying community standards and enforcing this Code of Conduct.
+They’ll take appropriate, fair action if someone crosses the line—this may include warnings, time-outs, or removal from the project space.

+We’re committed to upholding a respectful environment.

-## 📬 Reporting an Issue
+## 📬 Reporting Concerns

-See something wrong or uncomfortable?
-Speak up—confidentially.
+If you witness or experience behavior that makes you uncomfortable, please reach out confidentially.

-Reach us at: **conduct@fewinfos.org**
+📧 **conduct@fewinfos.org**
-(You can replace this with any email/contact method you prefer.)

-Please include:
-- What happened
-- Where (issue number, repo, etc.)
-- Any screenshots or links that help
-- Whether you'd like a response

-Your privacy and safety are our priority.
-No retaliation, ever!!!

-## 🌍 Where This Applies

-This code applies everywhere the project lives:
-- GitHub issues, pull requests, discussions
-- Any related social or community spaces
-- When representing the project in public (e.g., meetups, online forums)

-## 🙏 Thanks

-Thanks for helping make this a great community!
-We're excited to have you here.
-Let’s build something awesome—together. 💻✨
+This email is actively monitored by our team, and we’ll handle reports discreetly and respectfully.

+---

+Thank you for helping keep this community positive, productive, and inclusive! 🌟